Making table saw push sticks

 There seems to be two main schools of thought on push sticks.
 Some people prefer these, others prefer the John Heisz style pushstick, which is used one-handed.

-And then there is also the big block style push stick, the ridiculous looking Jimmy Diresta style push stick, or the expensive and awkward yellow plastic GRR-Ripper push blocks used by YouTubers sponsored by them.
+And then there is also the big block style push stick, the ridiculous looking Jimmy Diresta style push stick, or the expensive and awkward yellow plastic GRR-Ripper push blocks -- but many YouTubers use those because the company pays them to.

 More about my